sammilucia/witcher3ultimate/README.md

 Most importantly, in some cases, I chose to use _no_ mods at all.
 Why?
 This is not a "mod everything that can be modded" modpack.
 It's a very carefully picked group of mods.
 While some mods like HD Oaks, Darker Generic Trees, Rustic Pines, HD Monsters, and HD Animals are technically more realistic or improved, I felt the world started to lose its fantasy feel, and I enjoyed it less.
 So there are many mods that are left out.

-## New Hotkeys
+## New Hotkeys 'n' stuff

-There are some new hotkeys in the game:
+There are some new hotkeys and things to know in the game now:

+- Go to the Options > Mods menu, you can tune many of the mods to your liking 😊
 - Press 'N' to use Axii during Gwent (and automatically win).
 Why?
 Some people don't like to play Gwent, but I still want to collect all the cards and finish all the quests
 - Double tap LShift to sprint harder
 - Use Witcher Sense to see your map